gettypubs/keepitmoving/content/participants.md

 - **Marina Pugliese**

-    California College of the Arts, Oakland
+    California College of the Arts, Oakland, California

     USA